Accommodation

 The Camp

 You will stay in a remote bush camp, secluded at the heart of the reserve and the African bush.
-There, you'll live and work alongside your fellow volunteers and guides in small lodges dedicated to conservation work.
+There, you'll live and work alongside your fellow volunteers, biomonitoring officers and guides.

 Bedrooms

-Rooms are same-sex fixed base canvas tents, sleeping 2-3 people.
-Each room will have all the amenities you might need: cupboard space, fans for hotter days, and power points to keep cameras and phones charged.
+Rooms are same-sex fixed base canvas tents, sleeping 2-4 people.
+Each room will have all the amenities you might need: beds with bedding, blankets and towels, shelves and power points to charge cameras and phones.

 Communal Area and Kitchen